 Think Outside the Box

-If you have any skills in other types of arts & crafts, why not apply that to your tarot creation.
+If you have any skills in other types of arts and crafts, why not apply that to your tarot creation?
 Textiles represent a lot of different opportunities for creating a tarot as well.
 Think what you could accomplish with applique or quilting.

 If you do cross-stitch or embroidery, there are some templates that you can work from that might spark some ideas for coming up with your own embroidered or cross-stitched tarot.
 Take a look at these designs as well.

 There is no reason to restrict yourself to working at tarot card size; anything you create can either be photographed or scanned and then reduced in size for printing onto cardstock.
 So if you want to create large-scale mixed media pieces, you should definitely do it!